What is rent to own?

 What information do I need to provide?

-• Split of household income if purchasing with a partner
+- Split of income if applying with a partner

 We secure a home for you to rent now and buy later, locking in the future purchase price from the very beginning.
 This means you can move in straight away while working towards homeownership over time.